tkhdse/tkhdse/README.md

 I love work involving C++, Go, CUDA, low-level systems, distributed systems, and compilers.

-I am always open to discussing new challenges.
 If you are looking for an engineer with a strong foundation in systems and a drive for high performance, please feel free to reach out!
 <!--
 **tkhdse/tkhdse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.